AdielEstrada/Server_2016-Installing-AD/README.md

 # Part 2 - Installing Active Directory and Renaming Server Environment

 > [!NOTE]
 > You should be logged in as an administrator on your Server 2016 VM before starting this part of the project.
-You set it up in the previous page.
+You set it up in the previous page (Part 1).

 ## Renaming Server Environment
-The first step is openning File Explorer (1).
+The first step is opening File Explorer (1).
 You right-click on "This PC" (2), and click "Properties" (3).

 <img src="https://i.ibb.co/ZSPcf86/1.png">

 > Note: Another way of accessing this panel is going to the search icon, and searching c:.
 Then you right-click "This PC" and so on.
 In fact, for this lab, this is what I did.
-However, openning File Explorer should give you the same results and involves less steps in my opinion.
+However, opening File Explorer should give you the same results and involves less steps in my opinion.

 After we click on properties, Control Panel will pop-up.
 Where it says "Computer Name, domain, and workgroup settings", click on the shield Icon that says "Change Settings".
 A pop-up called "System Properties" will appear.
 We want to click on the box that says "Change", as shown.

  <img src="https://i.ibb.co/BjLhcrH/1-1.png">

- A "Computer Name/Domain Changes" Screen will pop-up.
+ A "Computer Name/Domain Changes" screen will pop-up.
 Under "Computer Name", type "Server2016".
 Click ok, and accept the restart that it will ask of you.

 <img src="https://i.ibb.co/2y0YfCg/4-change-computer-name.png">